How Big Data in Marketing Shapes the Future of Advertising

 With the rapid development of AI in marketing, the demand for Big Data has also surged.
 The reason for this is pretty straightforward:.
 AI applications require large data sets to train their algorithms.

-Take a look at Jarvis, for example.
+Take a look at Jasper, for example.
 It’'s an AI-based tool that assists withwriting blogs, social media posts, and other types of content.
-Jarvis is based on a GPT-3 autoregressive language model created by OpenAI.
+Jasper is based on a GPT-3 autoregressive language model created by OpenAI.
 This neural network has been trained on millions of words of content to output human-like text for content marketers.

-Here’s an example of how JarvisAI expands a few words into a meaningful piece of text.
+Here’s an example of how JasperAI expands a few words into a meaningful piece of text.